mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-Once the simulation is complete, we can verify that all generator reactive power outputs now satisfy the limits by checking the violate variable again:
+Once the simulation is complete, we can verify that all generator reactive power outputs now satisfy the limits by checking the `violate` variable again:
 ```@repl GeneratorReactivePowerLimits
 violate = reactiveLimit!(analysis)
 ```

 !!! note "Info"
-    The [`reactiveLimit!`](@ref reactiveLimit!) function changes the `PowerSystem` type deliberately because it is intended to help users create the power system where all reactive power outputs of the generators are within limits.
+    The [`reactiveLimit!`](@ref reactiveLimit!) function changes the `PowerSystem` type deliberately because it is intended to help users create a power system where all reactive power outputs of the generators are within limits.

 ---